MomsFriendlyDevCo/Momsronomicon/tools/editors.md

 **Setting up VSC for Doop projects**:

-1. Press `Ctrl + ,` and click the `Open Settings (JSON)` in the top right of the screen.
+1. Install The Vetur plugin - Click the cog in the bottom left > Extensions > Search for `Vetur` > Install

-Paste the following sample setup:
+2. Open settings (press `Ctrl + ,` and click the `Open Settings (JSON)` in the top right of the screen) and paste the following sample setup:

 ```
 {